-Owners who are contemplating requesting a Qualified Contract should directly contact the CDA and refer to Minnesota Housing's Qualified Contract Guide which sets forth the requirements and process the CDA will follow with regard to a request for a Qualified Contract.
+Owners who are contemplating requesting a Qualified Contract should directly contact the CDA.
+The CDA will follow requirements and processes in Minnesota Housing's Qualified Contract Guide with regard to a request for a Qualified Contract.

 V. Tenant Selection Plan